 *Wheelchair means a 3 or 4 wheeled mobility aid that does not exceed 30 inches in width and 48 inches in length and does not weigh more than 600 pounds when occupied.

 For passengers with disabilities that are unable to use the IVT fixed route system, IVT operates a complimentary paratransit bus system under the Americans With Disabilities Act, called IVT Access.
 There is a certification and eligibility process that must be completed to ride on IVT Access buses.

-For more information about the IVT Access system, please see the link on the IVT website homepage, visit ivtaccess.com, or call 760-482-2908.
+For more information about the IVT Access system, please see the link on the IVT website homepage, visit ivtaccess.org, or call 760-482-2908.